Scalable Primal Decomposition Schemes for Large-Scale Infrastructure Networks: Abstract

 \section{Abstract}

-The real-time operation of large-scale infrastructure networks requires scalable optimization capabilities.
-Decomposition schemes can help achieve scalability; classical decomposition approaches such as the alternating direction method of multipliers (ADMM) and distributed Newtons schemes, however, often either suffer from slow convergence or might require high degrees of communication.
-In this work, we present new primal decomposition schemes for solving large-scale, strongly convex QPs.
-These approaches have global convergence guarantees and require limited communication.
-We benchmark their performance against the off-the-shelf interior-point method Ipopt and against \Fp{ADMM} on infrastructure networks that contain up to 300,000 decision variables and constraints.
-Overall, we find that the proposed approaches solve problems as fast as Ipopt but with reduced communication.
-Moreover, we find that the proposed schemes achieve higher accuracy than ADMM approaches.
+The operation of large-scale infrastructure networks requires scalable optimization schemes.
+To guarantee safe system operation, a high degree of feasibility in a small number of iterations is important.
+Decomposition schemes can help to achieve scalability.
+In terms of feasibility, however, classical approaches such as the alternating direction method of multipliers (ADMM) often converge slowly.
+In this work, we present primal decomposition schemes for hierarchically structured strongly convex QPs.
+These schemes offer high degrees of feasibility in a small number of iterations in combination with global convergence guarantees.
+We benchmark their performance against the centralized off-the-shelf interior-point solver Ipopt and ADMM on problems with up to 300,000 decision variables and constraints.
+We find that the proposed approaches solve problems as fast as Ipopt, but with reduced communication and without requiring a full model exchange.
+Moreover, the proposed schemes achieve a higher accuracy than ADMM.